kdave/btrfs-progs/Documentation/ch-bootloaders.rst

 GRUB2 (https://www.gnu.org/software/grub) has the most advanced support of booting from BTRFS with respect to features.

-U-boot (https://www.denx.de/wiki/U-Boot/) has decent support for booting but not all BTRFS features are implemented, check the documentation.
+U-Boot (https://www.denx.de/wiki/U-Boot/) has decent support for booting but not all BTRFS features are implemented, check the documentation.

 In general, the first 1MiB on each device is unused with the exception of